 - TIMING: A fast butterfly or breaststroke comes down to timing and rhythm.
 If either of these things are off, you will definitely feel it!
 Swimmers will work on the proper timing to make either stroke fast, smooth and less taxing on your body.

-Over two days, competitive swimmers ages 13 & Over will work on the technical nuances of breaststroke and backstroke swims!
+Over two days, competitive swimmers in the 13 & Over group and 10 & Over group will work on the technical nuances of breaststroke and backstroke swims!
 Swimmers on day 1 will focus on breaststroke technique.
 On day 2, swimmers will focus on backstroke technique.

 November 20: HIGH PERFORMANCE BREASTSTROKE TECHNIQUE

 More than any other stroke, breaststroke is the most varied.
 Out of the eight finalists at the Olympic Games, you might see eight different styles of strokes!
 A swimmer's timing and ability to eliminate resistance are both hallmarks of an efficient and powerful breaststroker.
 Participants have the foundation; now, they will work with Emma Reaney and Amini Fonua on utilizing core and hip drive to create a fluid and more forward driving stroke.

 - BODY POSITION: The best swimmers in the world learn about the importance of being patient with their stroke and trusting their "glide position" at a young age.
 Many swimmers rush their stroke, create "drag," and exhaust themselves.
 Emma Reaney and Amini Fonua will work with participants to maintain a better body position for a more efficient breaststroke.